kusamaxi/wireguard-exit-node/README.md

 Gateway/exit nodes ip address will always be 10.0.0.1 in internal network. this fit for my needs, pull requests for better design are welcome.

-After you have installed these client side scripts you need gateway/exit node.
+After you have ins[]talled these client side scripts you need gateway/exit node.
 Purchase vm/dedicated server from cloud provider within 50ms and install gateway.sh script on it.
 My choice for this example was linode 2vcpu dedicated server from tokyo since I don't like to be sharing my CPU core.